1- The Normal Life

 You’re welcome.

 We’ll be fully transparent here, we initially didn’t plan on becoming “true” full time vanlifers; who does that?
-Instagram stars do somehow, and we certainly didn’t fit into that category.
 So our initial plan was to travel about a year (from our savings) and settle somewhere on the west coast.

 So here’s the crazy part of the story.
 We decided to build this website; far out something.
-The idea was to keep us busy during the rainy days in the van (to share our travel pictures, stories, etc), that’s all.
+The idea was to keep us busy during the rainy days in the van (to share our travel pictures, stories, etc.), that’s all.
 We’re not exactly sure how and why, but it finally turned into this massive how-we-built-our-van reference website.
-This might be one of our best idea ever, because while our day jobs kickstarted our vanlife, FarOutRide.com turned it into a full time gig.
-We can’t say it enough: -THANK YOU- for using our affiliate links (Amazon mostly) from our Build Journal and our Build Guides.
-Thank you for downloading our diagrams (Wiring, Water & Propane).
-Without YOU, we couldn’t keep going.
+This might be one of our best ideas ever because while our day jobs enabled vanlife, FarOutRide.com turned it into a full time gig.
+We can’t say it enough: -THANK YOU- for using the affiliate links (e.g. Amazon) from our Build Journal, for downloading the diagrams from our store, or for becoming a Patron.
+Without YOU, we couldn’t keep this going.
 It’s as simple as that! 🙂

 Thinking about starting your website too?
 Here’s everything to get you started: